alcf-lidar/alcf/README.md

 Install the following required software:

 - [PGI compiler](https://www.pgroup.com/products/community.htm)
-- Python 2.7 (usually pre-installed on all Linux distributions)
+- Python 3 (usually pre-installed on Linux distributions)

 Once you have installed PGI, make sure the command `pgf95` works in the console.